jjasghar/jjasghar.github.io/source/_posts/2013-12-23-running-knife-openstack-on-a-private-rackspace-instance.markdown

 I know I was; but alas with all new toys sometimes you hit a couple stags.
 Here are a couple things I ran into on my first few days.

 ### First issue
-So I'm a chef shop, as you might now by now (assuming you've read any of my other posts).
+So I'm a chef shop, as you might know by now (assuming you've read any of my other posts).
 I've used [knife-rackspace](https://github.com/opscode/knife-rackspace) tons of times; and hell I even have a [commit bit](https://github.com/opscode/knife-rackspace/commits?author=jjasghar).
 So logically I thought I could leverage this same gem with different backend api points.
 Nope, I was hard core wrong.
 You end up having to install [knife-openstack](https://github.com/opscode/knife-openstack).
 That in itself isn't bad at all...
 ```bash
 [~] % gem install knife-openstack